Iran’s supreme leader vows revenge over slain scientist

 The slaying threatens to renew tensions between the U.S. and Iran in the waning days of President Donald Trump’s term, just as President-elect Joe Biden has suggested his administration could return to Tehran’s nuclear deal with world powers from which Trump earlier withdrew.
 The Pentagon announced early Saturday that it sent the USS Nimitz aircraft carrier back into the Mideast.

+Khamenei said Iran’s first priority after the killing was the “definitive punishment of the perpetrators and those who ordered it.”
+He did not elaborate.

-Speaking to a meeting of his government’s coronavirus taskforce, Rouhani reiterated that Fakhrizadeh’s death would not stop its nuclear program.
+Speaking to a meeting of his government’s coronavirus task force earlier Saturday, President Hassan Rouhani blamed Israel for the killing.

+Rouhani said that Fakhrizadeh’s death would not stop its nuclear program, something Khamenei said as well.
 Iran’s civilian nuclear program has continued its experiments and now enriches uranium up to 4.5%, far below weapons-grade levels of 90%.

 But analysts have compared Fakhrizadeh to being on a par with Robert Oppenheimer, the scientist who led the U.S.’ Manhattan Project in World War II that created the atom bomb.